We Kept A Running Diary While Watching Keanu Reeves’ ‘Replicas’

 Replicas, the new movie starring Keanu Reeves (Johnny Mnemonic), did not screen early for press so, on this cold New York City January day, I trekked across town for the 10:10 a.m. screening on Manhattan’s Upper West Side.
 Not screening for press is never a good sign, but it’s still a Keanu Reeves movie.
 He has a certain knack for making things, at least, somewhat watchable, in a Keanu Reeves kind of way.

 (As an aside, I want to finally share my Keanu Reeves story.
 I’ll make this short.
 A couple years ago I stopped by a New York Comic Con party for John Wick 2 to see a publicist friend of mine, even though I was not covering, nor accredited for New York Comic Con.
 When I arrived, my publicist friend said, “I have to take care of a couple of things, but in the meantime, you can meet Keanu!”
 So before I even knew what was happening, she drops me in front of Keanu Reeves and says, “You two talk,” and leaves us.
 What transpired next was five minutes of two people having absolutely nothing to say to each other, which happens from time to time, but this time one of these people is Keanu Reeves.
 At one point he asked, “So, how are you enjoying Comic Con?”
 And I replied, “I haven’t been to it.”
 I then asked, “So, it’s crazy there’s a new Point Break, right?”
 And he said something like, “I haven’t thought about it much.”
-But neither of us could just walk away because we were both supposed “talk.”
+But neither of us could just walk away because we were both supposed to “talk.”
 Anyway, that was maybe the longest five minutes of my life and I take full blame for it.)

 Anyway, while I was watching Replicas I kept a running diary.
 Here’s how that all went.